 Autograss racing is the leading form of unprofessional motor racing in Britain with more contestants than any other.
 It takes place all over England, Northern Ireland, Scotland, Wales, and the Republic of Ireland.
 Races have been held since 1960 in different forms and it became an official motorsport in the year 1970.

-The participants have to get a member license from a reputed club which approves the racer to take part in competition on the National level.
+The participants need a member license from a reputed club which approves the racer to take part in competition on the National level.
 It is a form of family sport in which juniors can take part from the age of 12.
-There is no such requirement like driving license or medical restriction in order to take part in races.
+There is no requirements like needing a driving license or medical restriction in order to take part in races.

 - Autospeedway — a motorsport similar to motorcycle speedway, but with cars.